Twofour54

-twofour54 (stylised as twofour54) is a media and entertainment production company located in Abu Dhabi, United Arab Emirates that operates several production facilities, houses media companies and freelancers.
-It is also a media free zone.
+twofour54 is a media and entertainment production company setup by Abu Dhabi government and located in Abu Dhabi, United Arab Emirates.
 Many major Hollywood productions have done production work in twofour54's facilities.
-Their facilities also host the first CNN Academy.

 Location and area

 twofour54 is located in and named after the geographical coordinates of Abu Dhabi (24° N, 54° E), capital of the United Arab Emirates.
 The media free zone's main campus is located on the mainland (Yas Island).
-It also operates a 70,000 square meter backlot in Kizad and production studios in Mussafah, with plans to expand to build their Yas Creative Hub on Yas Island by the fourth quarter of 2021.
+It also operates a 300,000 square meter backlot in Kizad and production studios in Mussafah, with Yas Creative Hub on Yas Island.